• Skip to primary navigation

 Zucchini is considered a non-starchy vegetable and a medium-size zucchini has only 33 calories.
 Zucchini is rich in Vitamin B6 and zeaxanthin and several other compounds that can play a role in preventing oxidative stress.

-Zucchini tots on a white platter.
+Zucchini tots on a plate.

 How do you grate zucchini?